The \'etale local structure of algebraic stacks: Counterexamples in mixed characteristic

 \subsection{Condition \ref{Cond:QO}}

-We provide examples illustrating that condition \ref{Cond:QO} is slightly weaker than conditions \ref{Cond:FC2} and \ref{Cond:PC2} even in the noetherian case.
+We provide examples illustrating that condition \ref{Cond:QO}, introduced in the beginning of the appendix, is slightly weaker than conditions \ref{Cond:FC2} and \ref{Cond:PC2} even in the noetherian case.
 A non-connected example is given by $S=\Spec (\ZZ \times \QQ)$ which has infinitely many different characteristics and a closed point of characteristic zero.
 A connected counterexample is given by the push-out $S=\Spec\bigl( \ZZ\times_{\FF_p} (\ZZ_{(p)}[x]) \bigr)$ for any choice of prime number $p$.
 Note that the irreducible component $\Spec( \ZZ_{(p)}[x] )$ has closed points of characteristic zero, e.g., the prime ideal $(px-1)$.
 The push-out is noetherian by Eakin--Nagata's theorem.

 For an irreducible noetherian scheme, condition \ref{Cond:QO} implies \ref{Cond:FC2} or \ref{Cond:PC2}.
 That is, an irreducible noetherian scheme with a dense open of equal characteristic zero, has only a finite number of characteristics.
 This follows from Krull's Hauptidealsatz.
 We also note that for a scheme of finite type over $\Spec \ZZ$, there are no closed points of characteristic zero so \ref{Cond:QO} and \ref{Cond:PC2} hold trivially.